 All of the official DfE’s documents, resources and guidance can all be found on their website here.
 These include the Early Career Framework itself, an overview of the reforms around the Early Career Framework, and, crucially, details of changes to statutory induction that will apply from September 2021.

-From September 2021, statutory induction arrangements are changing.
-These new arrangements will replace current induction requirements.
-The term ‘Early Career Teacher’ is now being used where previously we might refer to a ‘Newly Qualified Teacher’.
+From September 2021, statutory induction arrangements changed These new arrangements replaced current induction requirements.
+The term ‘Early Career Teacher’ is now being used where previously we may have referred to a ‘Newly Qualified Teacher’.

-Northern Lights Teaching School Hub are delighted to announce that we are partnering with Education Development Trust to deliver the Early Career Professional Development Programme in the Gateshead, South Tyneside and Sunderland area as part of the national roll-out of the Early Career Framework.
+Northern Lights Teaching School Hub are delighted to announce that we are partnering with Education Development Trust to deliver the Early Career Professional Development Programme as part of the national roll-out of the Early Career Framework.

 Schools are encouraged by the Department for Education (DfE) to choose a DfE funded training provider approach to induction.
 This is a free-to-use programme that offers high-quality training for early career teachers and their mentors delivered by an external provider that compliments the self-study and mentor sessions.
 This is the easiest option for schools and schools benefit from the highest level of financial investment made by DfE.